 To become the standard of care for all newborns, our work may need to become part of the public health domain.
 I do not see a good fit in the current drug/technology research model.

 Once a few research hospitals demonstrate the efficacy of the work, I hope everyone will see the universal need.
-As a public health measure, I see specialized GA staff in hospitals working on newborns until they leave for home strain-free.
-Insurance would cover GA as part of the standard of care birth package.
+As a public health measure, I see specialized Gillespie Approach staff in hospitals working on newborns until they leave for home strain-free.
+Insurance would cover Gillespie Approach as part of the standard of care birth package.

 The goal is to spend a little time and money at the beginning of life as a preventative measure to save larger amounts of time, money, and suffering down the road.
 I believe our work at birth would be a win-win public health intervention.